-BGP Update-Source Interface - This is the source interface for BGP updates.
-Underlay Routing Loopback (default is loopback0) is used for this purpose.
+BGP Update-Source Interface - This is the source interface of the BGP update.
+You can use Underlay Routing Loopback (loopback0) in this field, that is, the loopback interface for underlay routing.

 Enable Tenant Routed Multicast - (Optional) Check the Enable Tenant Routed Multicast check box to enable TRM for handling overlay multicast traffic.
 TRM enabling must match the fabric setting.